hindu-comm/weblogs/manasataramgini/2009/03/2009-03-09_the-heroes-gopanarya-and-vijayalaya-deva.md

 Succor finally came in the form the bukka-rAya-I of Vijayanagara, who along with his brothers had initiated the Hindu revival.
-He commanded his son kumAra kaMpaNa, to destroy the Islamic power in the south, including the Sultan of Madhurai who had established himself in the pANDyan domain.
+He commanded his sonkumAra kaMpaNa, to destroy the Islamic power in the south, including the Sultan of Madhurai who had established himself in the pANDyan domain.
 For this great campaign of 1365-1371 CE he divided his army into three wings, of which one was led by himself, another was